-In Dark Deleuze (University of Minnesota Press, 2016), I argue that Google’s connectivity thesis typifies a popular network culture that contributes to a culture of compulsory happiness, decentralized control, and overexposure.
+In Dark Deleuze (University of Minnesota Press, 2016), I argue that Google’s connectivity thesis typifies a popular approach to networks that contributes to a culture of compulsory happiness, decentralized control, and overexposure.
 It has been translated into Spanish, Japanese, and German.

 French philosopher Gilles Deleuze is known as a thinker of creation, joyous affirmation, and rhizomatic assemblages.
 In this short book, Andrew Culp polemically argues that this once- radical canon of joy has lost its resistance to the present.
 Concepts created to defeat capitalism have been recycled into business mantras that joyously affirm “Power is vertical; potential is horizontal!”